-Distributed serial number service
+Distributed unique name & serial service

-Unique serials, on demand
+Unique names & serials, on demand

 What is uniq.rs?